 |© Harry James 2009|

 Best known for his work with Thunder, Harry James is one of the best-loved drummers on the rock circuit.
-Influenced by his father and the likes of Ian Paice, John Bonham, Keith Moon, Stewart Copeland, Phil Rudd, Billy Cobham and Cozy Powell, Harry started playing drums at the age of eight and has been a gigging player since his early teens.
+Heavily influenced by his late father and the likes of Ian Paice, John Bonham, Keith Moon, Stewart Copeland, Phil Rudd, Billy Cobham and Cozy Powell, Harry started playing drums at the age of eight and has been a gigging player since his early teens.

 In the late 1980’s, Harry appeared alongside Danny Bowes and Luke Morley in Terraplane, but it was when the trio later resurfaced as Thunder that they really made their mark.
 Thunder’s debut “Back Street Symphony” charted at number 21 in the UK in March 1990 and their success continued with a storming set at Donington’s Monster of Rock Festival later that year.
 Thunder comfortably negotiated that often ‘tricky second album’ when “Laughing on Judgement Day” reached number 2 in the UK chart in 1992.
 The band continued to release albums and tour with their highly acclaimed live performances to packed venues until they decided to call it a day in 2009.
 The band said farewell during successful tours of Europe and Japan, an appearance at “Download” and a sold out tour of the UK, finally signing off, much to the disappointment of their loyal global fan base at the Sonisphere Festival in August 2009.